Melting of $c \bar c$ and $b \bar b$ pairs in the pre-equilibrium stage of proton-nucleus collisions at the Large Hadron Collider: Heavy quarks initialization

 which explicitly satisfies the conditions~\eqref{eq:mostrasumarte}; then, we generate the charges of all the other heavy quarks as

-where $T_R=1/2$ is such that $\text{Tr}\left(T^a T^b\right)=T_R \delta^{ab}$, and $U$ is a random special unitary matrix which is extracted for each heavy quark according to the Haar measure.
+where $U$ is an $SU(3)$ random matrix which is extracted for each heavy quark according to the Haar measure.
 By construction, all the HQs hereby obtained satisfy \eqref{eq:mostrasumarte}, and this condition will be satisfied throughout the time evolution, as already stated.

-As already anticipated in section~\ref{sec:devrijTOP}, we initialize the $c\bar c$ and $b\bar b$ pairs as an ensemble of color-singlet states.
-By denoting with $Q_a$ and $\bar{Q}_a$ the color charges of, respectively, the quark and the antiquark in a pair, we impose the condition $Q_a+\bar{Q}_a=0$.
-The net color charge carried by each pair therefore vanishes at the formation time.
+As anticipated in section~\ref{sec:devrijTOP}, we initialize the $c\bar c$ and $b\bar b$ pairs as an ensemble of color-singlet states.
+In a quantum-mechanical framework, this would amount to initialize the color part of the wave function of each pair as